Living Systems Institute

 Our work will shed new light on how ribosomes are switched off as cells transition into dormancy and how ribosomes are reactivated again when the cells “reawaken” from dormancy.

-3 FULLY FUNDED PHD STUDENTSHIPS AVAILABLE
+FULLY FUNDED PHD STUDENTSHIP AVAILABLE!

 If you are interested, please get in touch via email: b.daum2@exeter.ac.uk.